 What is this service?

 This service provides information on how to search the death record indices and obtain copies of death certificates.
 The Clerk-Recorder office retains death records that occurred in San Luis Obispo County.
 Death records are public records, but not searchable on the Internet.
 Certified copies are available upon request.
-Anyone wishing to search the indices and view death records must visit our San Luis Obispo or Atascadero office and sign in with department staff.
+Anyone wishing to search the indices and view death records must visit our San Luis Obispo office and sign in with department staff.

 Who can use this service?